dipanshuverma98/Sarcasm_Model/README.md

 # Sarcasm Detection Model using BiLSTM

 ## Overview
 This project implements a sarcasm detection model using a Bidirectional Long Short-Term Memory (BiLSTM) neural network.
-The model is trained to classify text as sarcastic or non-sarcastic based on labeled datasets.
+The model is trained to classify text as sarcastic or non-sarcastic based on labeled datasets..

 ## Features
 - Uses BiLSTM for sequential text processing.